remcorakers/aem-docker-getting-started/README.md

 # AEM & Docker getting started guide

-Getting started guide for [Adobe Experience Manager](https://www.adobe.com/nl/marketing-cloud/experience-manager.html) together with Docker.
+Getting started guide for development with [Adobe Experience Manager](https://www.adobe.com/nl/marketing-cloud/experience-manager.html) together with Docker.
+The configuration contains an AEM author, publisher and dispatcher environment, running in three separate containers.

 ## Prerequisites

 This tutorial assumes running on a Mac.
 Installation on Windows might differ for certain steps.
 The following items are required:

-- Docker
+- [Docker](https://www.docker.com) with at least 8GB memory allocated
 - AEM installation file, named `AEM_6.3_Quickstart.jar`
 - AEM license file, named `license.properties`
 - Recommended: [Homebrew](https://brew.sh) package manager

 ## Getting started: running AEM

-1. Clone this repository to a local directory together with the AEM installation file and license file.
+1. Clone this repository to a local directory and put the AEM installation file and license file in the root.
-2. Build the Docker image with `docker build -t aem-demo .`
+2. Build the Docker images with `docker-compose build`.
-3. Start the Docker container with `docker run --name aem-demo -p 4502:4502 -d --mount type=bind,source="$(pwd)"/logs,target=/opt/cq/crx-quickstart/logs aem-demo`.
-This will also mount the `./logs` directory on your local system, so you have easy access to the AEM logs.
+3. Start the Docker containers with `docker-compose up`.
+This will also mount the `./logs` directory on your local system to the containers, so you have easy access to the logs of all containers.
 4. Wait until AEM has fully started.
-To check, open the [bundles JSON page](http://localhost:4502/system/console/bundles.1.json) and when the total number of bundles is equal to the active bundles, AEM has fully started.
+To check for the author, open the [bundles JSON page](http://localhost:4502/system/console/bundles.1.json) and when the total number of bundles is equal to the active bundles, the AEM environment has fully started.
 5. Navigate to [http://localhost:4502](http://localhost:4502) and you'll see a login screen.
 Login with username `admin` and password `admin`.
+Navigate to [http://localhost](http://localhost) to see the published site via the dispatcher.

 ## Getting started: set-up development environment